Bed Bugs

 Bed bugs cannot fly or even jump like fleas.
 Instead, bed bugs rely on us to get around.

-- Like Ants, they get around on foot.
+Like ants, bed bugs get around on foot.

 Bed bugs are resilient.
 They can survive most climates and are found around the world.
 They can also survive a long time without feeding, so can persist and repopulate after a treatment that seemed successful.